 I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

-Let’s say that it is the last resort if your marketing efforts fail to bring traffic to your website and in case you already have a few references in your back pocket; you might as well start with influencer marketing.
+Let’s say that it is the last resort if your marketing efforts fail to bring traffic to your website, and in case you already have a few references in your back pocket, you might as well start with influencer marketing.

 What is Influencer Marketing?

-A quick example, right off the bat?
+Here is a quick example right off the bat.

 Whenever you see that a famous personality inaugurates a new outlet, most importantly, someone with influence on the same niche, that is an example of influencer marketing.

-So what you do in influencer marketing?
+So what do you do in influencer marketing?
 You design your marketing activities (digital and physical) around that person.

-- Motorola Moto Z and Moto Mods Launch – YouTube influencers were found to run a campaign for Moto Z, and those vloggers ran some impressive campaign and won 122,000 clicks for Moto Mods.
+- Motorola Moto Z and Moto Mods Launch – YouTube influencers were found to run a campaign for Moto Z, and those vloggers ran some impressive campaigns and won 122,000 clicks for Moto Mods.